ericoporto/ags-manual-wiki/acintro3.md

 #### Edges revisited

-Ok, so we've covered the basics of creating a room.
+OK, so we've covered the basics of creating a room.
 However, there's one thing that we did a while back that we need to clear up - yes, the edges.